thin fashion models

 Skinny legs model

-The role of fashion brands and professionals is crucial in making a change toward body positivity and inclusivity, as people’s self-esteem can be affected by triggering effects caused by normalized thinness.
-As highlighted by this issue, it is essential to prioritize diversity and representation in fashion despite the complexity of solving this multifaceted problem.
+The role of fashion brands and professionals is crucial in changing toward body positivity and inclusivity, as people’s self-esteem can be affected by triggering effects caused by normalized thinness.
+As this issue highlights, it is essential to prioritize diversity and representation in fashion despite the complexity of solving this multifaceted problem.

 Looks like the fashion industry finally realized that bones are not the new black.